yousshark/claude-desktop-debian/README.md

 4. Extracts the application resources
 5. Processes icons for Linux desktop integration
 6. Unpacks and modifies the app.asar:
-   - Replaces the native module with our Linux version
+   - Replaces the native mapping module with our Linux version
-   - Updates keyboard key mappings
    - Preserves all other functionality
 7. Calls the appropriate packaging script (`scripts/build-deb-package.sh` or `scripts/build-appimage.sh`) to create the final output:
    *   **For .deb:** Creates a package with desktop entry, icons, dependencies, and post-install steps.